This One Starts in the Dark

 Valerian has tall green stalks (up to 5 feet tall) and small flowers that range from white to soft pink.
 Image from the Center for Complementary Medicine.

-*Valerian Promotes calmness, supports dream work, and protects psychic space.
+*Valerian promotes calmness, supports dream work, and protects psychic space.

 ‘Til Next Time